Oolagah Historical Society

 The life-size bronze statue depicts a moment in 1906 when Will and his favorite horse, Comanche, stopped for a drink.
 The monument was sculpted by Sandra Van Zandt, commissioned by the Oolagah Historical Society and funded by local donations.
 The monument was unveiled on Aug.
 15, 1995 (60 years after Will Rogers’ tragic death) by his son Jimmy Rogers and actor Ben Johnson.

-Limited-edition bronze miniatures of The Cherokee Kid are available at the Oolagah Historical Museum.
-The small size is $1,000 and the large size is $5,000.
+Limited-edition bronze miniatures of The Cherokee Kid are available at the Oolagah Historical Museum for $1,000.

 Other attractions downtown include The Bank of Oolagah and the I.W.W.
 Beck building, both listing on the National Register of Historic Places.
 The Bank shows what banking was like in Indian Territory days.